WICG/file-system-access/AccessHandle.md

 auxiliary methods.
 The readable/writable pair in the duplex stream communicates with the same backing file, allowing the user to read unflushed contents.
 Another new method, *createSyncAccessHandle()*, would only be exposed on Worker threads.
-This method would offer a more buffer-based surface for reading and writing.
+This method would offer a more buffer-based surface with synchronous reading and writing.
 The creation of AccessHandle also creates a lock that prevents write access to the file across (and within the same) execution contexts.

 This proposal is part of our effort to integrate [Storage Foundation API](https://github.com/WICG/storage-foundation-api-explainer) into File System